On the derived category of 1-motives: Definition of and

-\begin{proof} For the first claim, we reduce to the case $M=M(C)$ where $C$ is a smooth proper curve.
-The argument is then exactly the same as in Proposition \ref{cd}, using \eqref{curves}.
-The other claim is then clear. \end{proof}
+\end{propose} \begin{proof} For the first claim, we reduce to the case $M=M(C)$ where $C$ is a smooth proper curve.
+Then it follows from the proof of Proposition \ref{lcurve} c) (see \eqref{curves}).
+The other claim is then clear (the second equality is true essentially by definition). \end{proof}